YongLiuLab/BrainRadiomicsTools/Readme.md

    `by ANTs / SimpleITK`
 #### Segmentation
 Segmentation functions include hippocampus segmentation and brain segmentation.The two neural networks are trained by inhouse datasets, and tools use the trained models.
-1. Hippocampus Segment
+1. Hippocampus Segmentation
    `by https://github.com/josedolz/LiviaNET`
-2. Brain Segment(Wm,Gm,Csf)
+2. Brain Tissue Segmentation(Wm,Gm,Csf)
    `by https://github.com/Ryo-Ito/brain_segmentation`
 #### Feature Calculating
 Calculate the radiomics features `by pyradiomics`.